• Skip to primary navigation

 Soy curls are the perfect choice for this ginger chicken/beef stir fry recipe.
 I wanted to mimic the chewy, crispy texture that traditional ginger fried chicken is famous for but without deep frying.
 Both oven baking and air frying achieved that texture perfectly which freed up enough time to stir fry the vegetables and make the sauce!

 Oven Baked Method - spread rehydrated soy curls in a single layer on a prepared baking sheet and cook 400º F for 20 minutes (stirring half way through).
 Feel the soy curls, they should be crispy on the outside but still tender on the inside.
-The recipe calls for 1-2 tbsp of oil, but if you are oil-free, you can skip the oil and still get a good result!
+The recipe calls for 1-2 tablespoon of oil, but if you are oil-free, you can skip the oil and still get a good result!

 Air Frier Method - cook in batches in the air frier at 380º F for 5 minutes.
 Shake then cook another 2 or 3 minutes until crispy on the outside.